awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

     }
 ```

-## Modifying the storage for an RDS Custom for Oracle DB instance<a name="custom-managing.storage-modify"></a>
+## Modifying an RDS Custom for Oracle DB instance<a name="custom-managing.storage-modify"></a>

-Modifying the storage for an RDS Custom for Oracle DB instance is similar to doing this for Amazon RDS, but the changes that you can make are limited to the following:
+Modifying an RDS Custom for Oracle DB instance is similar to managing an Amazon RDS instance, but the changes that you can make are limited to the following:
++ Changing the DB instance class
 + Increasing the allocated storage
 + Changing the storage type from io1 to gp2, or gp2 to io1
 + Changing the Provisioned IOPS, if you're using the io1 storage type